 10.1 The Carrier shall be responsible for obtaining authorizations from governmental or other authorities and other documents necessary for the performance of the transportation services under this Agreement.
 The Carrier shall be responsible for obtaining, maintaining and complying with all authorisations, flight clearances, overflight permits, landing permits, operational approvals and any other documents required by governmental or other competent authorities for the performance of the air transportation services under this Agreement in South Sudan, Kenya and any other country relevant to the services performed.
 The Carrier shall promptly notify Medair of any restriction, suspension, delay or inability to obtain such approvals which may affect the performance of the services.

 10.2 In the event of international transportation, MEDAIR will be in charge of obtaining custom clearance and tax exemption for the goods to be transported.
+For Exported goods i.e. into Kenya, Carrier will arrange for Customs clearance and Tax Processes.

 Article 11: Cancellation of flights